pavelvisek/alvao-teamviewer-import/README.md

 ## How it works

-1. Calls `/managed/devices` (with pagination) and `/devices` to get all TeamViewer devices.
+1. Calls `/managed/devices` (with pagination) and `/devices?full_list=true` to get all TeamViewer devices (including online state).
-2. Builds a hostname → TeamViewer ID map (strips domain part, case-insensitive comparison, most recent `last_seen` wins on duplicates).
+2. Builds a hostname → TeamViewer ID map (normalizes names by stripping domain parts and suffixes like " - user", case-insensitive comparison, resolves duplicates by prioritizing Online > Last Seen > Managed source).
 3. Queries Alvao for non-discarded desktop/notebook objects that have a hostname.
 4. Compares and updates the custom property where the value changed.
 5. Logs a summary: updated / unchanged / not found / failed + elapsed time.